Hidden Wisdom in Fairy-tales

 This seems a rather odd way to top oneself!
 In the first edition published in 1812, he runs away angrily, and "never came back."
 In the oral version of the story originally collected by the Brothers Grimm, he flies out of the window on a ladle.
 All three endings are equally satisfying emotionally, though as a child I wanted Rumpelstiltskin properly punished; running away wasn't nearly bad enough!
 So why was the ending changed?
 I have no idea, though if you read the version I have reproduced in my afterword, this is the ending the Brothers Grimm used for the second and all subsequent editions.
 Let's look at it again.
 We read: "The Devil told you that!
 The Devil told you that!" the little man screamed, and in his rage he stamped his right foot so hard that it went into the ground up to his waist.
 Then in his fury he took his left foot in both hands and tore himself in two."
 It's almost as if the two brothers did have some occult knowledge, or rather a lot of occult knowledge.
 The left and right sides of the body, and especially the left and right feet are very ancient ways of referring to the lower and Higher selves in the special allegorical language of the Mysteries.
 Perhaps it was just a lucky guess on the part of the two German folklorists or inspiration from the fiery ocean I mentioned earlier.
 We will never know.
 What I would say is that this is too suggestive of the separation of the two minds — one going one way, and the other another after death — to be a coincidence.

 Before I end this analysis and my investigation I would like to draw your attention to something Rumpelstiltskin says when the queen, in her agony, she promises him all the riches in the kingdom if only he will let her keep her child.
 He replies: "No. I'd sooner have a living thing than all the treasures in the world."
 Now whether he intended to sacrifice the child to appease the Devil or had some other aim in mind, the fact that he chose a 'living thing' is not without significance, for Life as occultists know and understand, is the Alpha and Omega of all things and beings.
 Life is the true Elixir, greater than material power, wealth or fame.
 The miller cared more about power than his own daughter; the king cared more about acquiring gold than the life of the girl; but the evil little goblin valued Life itself above all else.
-I wonder whether the Brothers Grimm realized the irony of letting the devil deliver this piece of Wisdom?
+I wonder whether the Brothers Grimm realised the irony of letting the devil deliver this piece of Wisdom?

 You can find a full list of the stories I've written for Occult Mysteries at the end of the sidebar together with some suggestions for further reading about symbolism, allegory and mythology.
 These often overlooked and misunderstood subjects are three of the most important keys needed to unlock the hidden meaning in fairy-tales.